wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 * Edit device associated to your user in :menuselection:`Services --> Devices`
 * Check the switchboard checkbox and save
-* Synchronize you phone to apply the changes
+* Synchronize your phone to apply the changes

 .. figure:: images/device_plugin_switchboard.png